Travelling heteroclinic waves in a Frenkel-Kontorova chain with anharmonic on-site potential: Construction of asymptotic wave trains

 then $\widetilde U=\widetilde U_c+h(\widetilde U_c)$ solves~\eqref{eq: transformed equation}. \item If $\widetilde U$ solves \eqref{eq: transformed equation} for all $t\in \RR$ and $||e^{-\eta|\cdot|}\widetilde U||_{L^\infty(\RR)}<\infty$ for some $\eta$ in $(0,p_0)$, then

 holds with $\widetilde U_c=P_1 \widetilde U$ and $\widetilde U_h=Q_h \widetilde U$, and $\widetilde U_c(t)$ solves~\eqref{eq: reduced transformed equation}. \end{enumerate} \end{theorem} This global aspect is relevant to our setting, since the centre manifold theory will be applied in large neighbourhoods of the equilibria $1$ and $-1$ (but small enough to exclude a small neighbourhood of the origin, where the convexity of the on-site potential fails).
-However, in the present abstract setting, the equilibrium is near the origin, in the sense that if $M_\tau=0$, then $h(0)=0$ and $U=0$ is the unique equilibrium.
+In Theorem~\ref{theo:vdw}, it is not necessary to suppose that the origin is an equilibrium.
+However, as we assumed for simplicity that $\psi'_\epsilon-u$ vanishes at $u=1$ and $u=-1$, it turns out that the additional property $V'(0)=0$ holds.
+Moreover, if $M_\tau=0$, then $h=0$ and $U=0$ is obviously the unique equilibrium.

 Inspecting the proof of Theorem~2 in~\cite{Vanderbauwhede1992a}, one sees that the norm of $h\in \Cm_b(\DD_c,\DD_h)$ tends to $0$ when the norm of $M_\tau \in C_b^m(\DD,\DD )$ tends to $0$\footnote{ As explained on bottom of page 131 in~\cite{Iooss2000a}, the derivatives of $\Psi$ (in the notations of~\cite{Iooss2000a}) can be calculated by formal differentiations of the identity~(11) in~\cite{Iooss2000a}.
-This gives estimates of the norms of the derivatives of $\Psi$ in terms of the norms of the derivatives of $g$ (still in the notations of~\cite{Iooss2000a}).}.
-Moreover, $h$ commutes with the reversibility operator $S$, so that the reduced equation~\eqref{eq: reduced transformed equation} is reversible (as shown at the end of Section~2.2 in~\cite{Vanderbauwhede1992a}).
+This gives estimates of the norms of the derivatives of $\Psi-I$ (acting between appropriate Banach spaces depending on the order of differentiation) in terms of the norms of the derivatives of $g$ (still in the notations of~\cite{Iooss2000a}).}.
+Moreover, $h$ commutes with the reversibility operator $S$, so that the reduced equation~\eqref{eq: reduced transformed equation} is reversible (as explained at the end of Section~2.2 in~\cite{Vanderbauwhede1992a}).
+In particular, it is easily checked that $P_1S=SP_1$ on $\HH$ (see Lemma~2 in~\cite{Iooss2000a} where $P_1$ is explicitly given).
+Hence, for $U_c\in \DD_c$, we have $S(U_c+h(U_c))=U_c+h(U_c)$ exactly when $S U_c=U_c$.